-With the growing popularity of the electric car, automotive manufacturers will see an ever-increasing need to conduct NVH testing such as Buzz, Squeak & Rattle (BSR).
-Given the lack of engine noise present, many sounds that may have gone unnoticed may now become a nuisance to customers, leading to complaints and possible returns.
-Many of the BSR problems can be detected early in the development period with simple testing such as running a component through developed vehicle profiles or sine sweeps on a BSR shaker in an anechoic chamber.
-These chambers are designed to mimic a "Free Field" in which sound waves are permitted to propagate freely in all directions outwards but not return.
+The automotive industry is steadily moving toward a greener future with increased focus on electric vehicles.
+For these vehicles to be as safe and comfortable as their gas-powered counterparts, they must also undergo NVH testing such as Buzz Squeak Rattle (BSR).
+Given the lack of engine noise in EV, many sounds that may have gone unnoticed in their gas-powered counterparts may now become a nuisance to customers, leading to complaints and possible returns.
+Many BSR problems are easily detectable early in the development period with simple testing such as running a component through developed vehicle profiles or sine sweeps on a BSR shaker in an anechoic chamber.
+These chambers are designed to mimic a “Free Field” in which sound waves are permitted to propagate freely in all directions outwards but not return.
 This type of testing can be useful in localizing the source or cause of an unwanted sound, allowing manufacturers to modify their designs before the product becomes a warranty issue.

 Another critical aspect of NVH testing is Modal Analysis.
 Since all structures and mechanisms (including the human body) inherently have resonances to which they vibrate at, it is key to identify and avoid these frequencies whenever possible.
 When a system is excited at its resonance frequency, the amplitude at which it oscillates is at its maximum and can lead to premature wear of components, fatigue, or even sudden total loss of structural integrity.
 For example, aircraft manufacturers must comply with FAA Title 14 CFR Part 23, which requires the manufacturer to undergo ground vibration testing of all airframes to identify the structures resonances before an airworthiness certificate is issued.
 This process is completed on all new airframes, as well as changes to existing designs as any modifications to the structure will change the frequencies at which it resonates.